zoom/meetingsdk-web-sample/README.md

 npm install @zoomus/websdk@2.0.1
 ```

-Please notice, 2.0.0 release with two ways, the normal way and npm way(need babel and webpack).
+Please note, 2.0.1 was released with two ways to include the source, the normal way and the npm way.
+For npm, you need babel and webpack.

-At first, you invoke those three API to init jssdk.
+First, invoke these three API to init jssdk.
 ```
 console.log('checkSystemRequirements');
 console.log(JSON.stringify(ZoomMtg.checkSystemRequirements()));